Project Manager, Stepping Up

 - Improving cross-system information sharing within the complex framework of current systems, practices, and legal constraints;

-- Completing of an exhaustive, end-to-end process map of current system resources, i.e., an updates sequential intercept map coupled to a process gap identification;
+- Completion of an exhaustive, end-to-end inventory and analysis of current system processes and resources, i.e., an updates sequential intercept map coupled to a process gap identification;

 - Creation and implementation of strategies addressing process and resource gaps to reduce the number of people with mental illness that are in jail, to reduce the length of stay of jailed mental health patients, to increase connections to treatment and treatment plan compliance and to reduce recidivism.